 Art Playground Ordrupgaard was inaugurated in 2016, in the museum’s green park.
 The first artwork on the Art Playground was Olafur Eliasson’s Vær i vejret (Weather the weather), which envelopes the park in mist every time the wind changes direction.
 This year Ordrupgaard invites everyone to the treetops in two new, spectacular works of art especially created for the Art Playground.
 The artists behind the works are the American artist duo Doug & Mike Starn and the Japanese architect Terunobu Fujimori.

 Art is engaging, it is something that physically invites you in – yes, even something you can climb on!
 At least at Ordrupgaard it is.
 On the museum’s Art Playground, which is supported by Nordea-fonden, children and adults can explore a range of artworks that are not only compelling to the eye, but also challenge the senses.
-In 2018, two new artworks will be inaugurated on the Art Playground: Doug and Mike Starn’s monumental bamboo maze from their Big Bambú series, and Terunobu Fujimori’s new interpretation of the traditional Japanese tea house.
+In 2018, two new artworks will be inaugurated on the Art Playground: Doug and Mike Starn’s monumental bamboo maze Geometry of Innocence from their Big Bambú series, and Terunobu Fujimori’s new interpretation of the traditional Japanese tea house Tea Tree House.

 Scandinavian Premier of Big Bambú